ErikKankaTrea/Non-Waste-Ingredients/README.md

 Powered by AI system - You will be able to get help with the stack of a RAG system + reranking + LLM to make a daily and delicious dish with your oldest ingredients.

+FOLLOW ALSO DE IMAGES OF THE APP AS A GUIDE

 # 🍽️ **Kitchen Controller App** - **Stop Wasting Food!**